 It is also no secret that many bloggers drive a hell of a lot of traffic from Pinterest – but Pinterest needs images and again these images need to fulfill certain criteria.

-Of course you cannot provide an image for each and every network in the ideal format.
-But the networks that you yourself identified as the best for your purpose should be considered.
 If you want traffic from Facebook, create a picture in the right format.
-If you want traffic from Pinterest, read some articles on what kind of images work on Pinterest and create some images for your own blogposts.
+If you want traffic from Pinterest, read some articles on what kind of images work on Pinterest and create some images for your own blog posts.